 There I stood, with my feet soaking in the confluence of three seas, at the land’s end of the country, at the tip of my Indian journey.

 Kanyakumari, a quaint and unassuming village, graces the southern extremity of the Indian subcontinent.
-Nestled at the confluence of the Indian Ocean, Bay of Bengal, and the Arabian Sea, it is often said that reaching this geographical nexus signifies the conclusion of a profound journey of self-discovery—a moment steeped in accomplishment.
+Nestled at the confluence of the Indian Ocean, Bay of Bengal, and the Arabian Sea, it is often said that arriving at this crossroads marks the end of a journey not just across land, but deep within oneself.

 As the curtain falls on this chapter, the time for vacation beckons.
 Join me on the forthcoming leg of my adventure in Sri Lanka, chronicled in my next blog.